sturich/Scanning-With-Nessus-Part-1/README.md

 **NESSUS Installation and Usage Guide**

 This repository provides a comprehensive guide to installing, configuring, and using **Nessus**, a powerful vulnerability scanning tool.
 Nessus is widely used in cybersecurity for identifying vulnerabilities in systems, networks, and applications.
-This project includes step-by-step instructions for setting up Nessus on various platforms (Linux, Windows, macOS) and demonstrates how to run vulnerability scans, interpret results, and generate reports.
+This project includes step-by-step instructions for setting up Nessus on Linux and demonstrates how to run vulnerability scans, interpret results, and generate reports.

 Whether you're a beginner or an experienced security professional, this repository will help you harness the full potential of Nessus to enhance your security testing and vulnerability management workflows.